 Bread cloche (1kg loaf)

-Available to collect for 20% discount (see below for details) *
+Available to collect with 10% discount (see below for details)

 - Photographs show bread made from the same weight of the same dough, baked in and out of the cloche -